lschiesser/pragmatics_rep/preregistration.md

 ### Trials
 We only have the main trials, which are a rating task.
 The results of these main trials will then be used for our analysis.
 <br>
-We decided not to include practive trials, because it was not part of the original study and we still wanted to replicate it as closely as possible.
+We decided not to include practice trials, because it was not part of the original study and we still wanted to replicate it as closely as possible.
 <br>
 The trials are structured in the way that participants are presented with a randomized scenario and the heart rating scale (one to five hearts).
 The participants then answer the question using the five-heart rating scale.